MSU-Libraries/sandhill/docs/filters.md

 and save them in `instance/filters/`.
 Sandhill will automatically load all files placed there and any filtered defined will be available to your instance next time it's restarted.

-To created a custom filter is no different than any other filter in Sandhill.
-Lets create an example filter to ensure an exlaimation point is at the end of a string.
+To create a custom filter is no different than any other filter in Sandhill.
+Lets create an example filter to ensure an exclamation point is at the end of a string.

 First we'll create a file to put it in: `instance/filters/myfilters.py`.